querkmachine/beeps.website/src/blog/2024-04-29-frontend-forum-1-the-basics.md

 }
 ```

-All three headings will appear in Comic Sans and all of them will be red, as you can't have a heading that's blue and red at the same time.
+In this example, all three headings will appear in Comic Sans and all of them will be red.
+You can't have a heading that's blue and red at the same time, so only one rule can apply, and CSS favours the one that comes last.

 Easy, right?

 ### Specificity

 Specificity is a bit more complex.
-Specificity essentially allows us to override parts of the cascade by providing it with more specific directions.
+Specificity essentially allows us to override parts of the cascade by providing CSS with more specific selector.

 ```css
 h2 {